xela144/CANaconda/README.md

 ##System Requirements
-PC capable of running Python 3
+PC with Python version 3.3 or higher

-Lawicel CAN-USB bridge s/n P023
+Lawicel CAN-USB bridge

-Lawicel CAN-USB drivers available from http://www.can232.com/?page\_id=75

 Installation of the pySerial package from http://pyserial.sourceforge.net/pyserial.html